 - Constitutional Law (8 full essays plus 2 combined with another subject)

-- Torts (6 full essays, plus 2 combined with other subjects)
+- Torts (7 full essays plus 3 combined with another subject)

 Tier Two: Lesser-Tested Subjects on the Uniform Bar Exam (In Order of Most-to-Least Tested)

 - Criminal Procedure (4 full essays plus 4 combined with another subject)